top of page

 What is Hypermobility?

-Why Strength Training for Hypermobility Requires a Specialized Approach
+Why Strength Training for Women Over 50 with Hypermobility Requires a Specialized Approach

-• You may experience instability or lack coordination where others don’t
+• Joint Stability: You might experience instability or poor coordination where others do not.

 1. Breathing